saltyorg/docs/docs/reference/guides/plexguide.md

 Most things that interact with service accounts in Saltbox expect that those files will have the extension.
 If you want to use these service account files with Cloudplow [for uploading to Google Drive] or SARotate [for spreading Google Drive API usage across service accounts], they will need to have the `.json` extension restored.

-One way to add the extension to all these files:
+Here's one way to add the extension to all these files:

 `cd` to the directory containing the "BlitzKeys" and run:

 ```
 rename 's/$/\.json/' *
 ```

+Note: that's not the only way, just one way, offered without warranty.

 Copy these "BlitzKeys" to `/opt/sa/all` and set appropriate permissions.